instadw/instadwell-blog/_posts/2026-8-31-pg-near-manyata-tech-park-bangalore.md

 ## Which Manyata Gate Should You Check

 Manyata isn't a single building with one entrance.
+It has multiple access points, broadly grouped into three sides:

+- **ORR/Nagawara side:** properties reached via NH 44/75, like Zolo Mac, Zolo Epic, Zolo Cosmoz and HelloWorld Hanover, tend to line up better here.
+- **Hebbal side:** relevant depending on which side of the campus your office building is on.
-It has multiple access points, broadly grouped as the ORR/Nagawara side, the Hebbal side, and the Thanisandra/Rachenahalli back side.
-Most of the inventory on this page falls into the Nagawara-Thanisandra-Rachenahalli cluster, so properties reached via NH 44/75, like Zolo Mac, Zolo Epic, Zolo Cosmoz and HelloWorld Hanover, tend to line up better with the ORR-facing side of the campus, while properties on Thanisandra or Rachenahalli Main Road, like Zolo Remington, Zolo Cronos and Modena House, tend to line up better with the back side.
+- **Thanisandra/Rachenahalli back side:** properties on Thanisandra or Rachenahalli Main Road, like Zolo Remington, Zolo Cronos and Modena House, tend to line up better here.

 This is a general orientation suggestion based on which road each property sits on, not a confirmed gate assignment.
 Manyata has a large internal road network, so the distance to a gate isn't the same as the distance to your actual office building.
 The one question worth asking before you book is which building and gate your employer uses inside Manyata, not just how far the PG is from the campus in general.

 ## Companies Inside Manyata Tech Park

 Manyata hosts around 69 tenants and over 100,000 park users on campus.
-Commonly reported employers at Manyata include IBM, Cognizant, Target, Lowe's, Nokia, Fidelity Investments, Northern Trust, Rolls-Royce, Harman, NXP Semiconductors, GlobalFoundries, AXA Business Services, Carelon Global Solutions and Hudson's Bay Company.
+Commonly reported employers at Manyata include:

+- IBM
+- Cognizant
+- Target
+- Lowe's
+- Nokia
+- Fidelity Investments
+- Northern Trust
+- Rolls-Royce
+- Harman
+- NXP Semiconductors
+- GlobalFoundries
+- AXA Business Services
+- Carelon Global Solutions
+- Hudson's Bay Company

 Tenant occupancy can change and specific building assignments aren't published, so treat this as a general sense of who's on campus rather than a confirmed directory.

 ## Food and In-Room Cooking

 All properties in this list include food as part of the stay.
-What varies is the cooking setup: some properties have a dedicated common cooking area, while others provide a microwave or similar shared appliance instead of a full kitchen.
-Menu details, like whether non-veg is served and on which days, differ property to property, so it's worth confirming directly with the PG before booking if that's a deciding factor for you.
-In-room cooking with personal appliances is generally restricted across most coliving operators for fire safety, regardless of what's available in the common area.
+What varies is the cooking setup:

+- Some properties have a dedicated common cooking area.
+- Others provide a microwave or similar shared appliance instead of a full kitchen.
+- Menu details, like whether non-veg is served and on which days, differ property to property, so confirm directly with the PG if that's a deciding factor for you.
+- In-room cooking with personal appliances is generally restricted across most coliving operators for fire safety, regardless of what's available in the common area.

 If you specifically want a PG without food near Manyata Tech Park, confirm whether the operator allows a rent-only plan, since every property listed here currently includes food as part of the stay.

 ## Night Safety and Cab Drops